performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Introduction to PCP
 ===================

-overviewPCPfeaturesPerformance Co-PilotPCPThis chapter provides an introduction to Performance Co-Pilot (PCP), an overview of its individual components, and conceptual information to help you use this software.
+This chapter provides an introduction to Performance Co-Pilot (PCP), an overview of its individual components, and conceptual information to help you use this software.

 The following sections are included:

--  `Objectives <#LE92676-PARENT>`__ covers the intended purposes of PCP.
+-  `Objectives <#objectives>`__ covers the intended purposes of PCP.

--  `Overview of Component Software <#LE13618-PARENT>`__, describes PCP tools and agents.
+-  `Overview of Component Software <#overview-of-component-software>`__, describes PCP tools and agents.

--  `Conceptual Foundations <#LE79836-PARENT>`__, discusses the design theories behind PCP.
+-  `Conceptual Foundations <#conceptual-foundations>`__, discusses the design theories behind PCP.

 .. _LE92676-PARENT:

 Objectives
 ----------

-objectives

 Performance Co-Pilot (PCP) provides a range of services that may be used to monitor and manage system performance.
 These services are distributed